prestodb/presto/presto-docs/src/main/sphinx/functions/teradata.rst

 ``yyyy``        4-digit year
 =============== ===========

-.. warning:: Case insensitiveness is not currently supported.
+.. warning:: Case insensitivity is not currently supported.
 All specifiers must be lowercase.

 .. function:: to_char(timestamp, format) -> varchar